isotoma/isotoma.recipe.varnish/README.rst

     The path to the varnishlog binary - you can use either varnishlog or varnishncsa telnet
-    Offer a management interface on the specified address and port. (format: address:port)
+    Offer a management interface on the specified address and port. (format: address:port) Will generate a varnishadm wrapper in bin dir with the -T address:port already provided

 License
 -------